adolgert/rkb/docs/CLI_TUTORIAL.md

 # RKB CLI Quick Tutorial

-This tutorial shows how to use the RKB command-line interface for PDF processing and semantic search.
+This tutorial shows how to use the RKB command-line interface for PDF processing and semantic search with automatic duplicate detection and content-based deduplication.

 ## Prerequisites